17xande/pi-player/README.md

 # Pi-Player

-A simple remotely controlled video and image player for Raspberry Pi.
+A simple remotely controlled video and image player for a linux based computer.
+Currently working on Ubuntu 19.04 and Raspbian.

-## TODO

-The setup guide below is overly complicated and probably has many faults.
-It will be simplified in the future.

 ## Raspberry Pi OS Setup